Voxelum/minecraft-launcher-core-node/README.md

 Some bundler like webpack, rollup support treeshake by default.
 Just make sure you dont do something like `import * as SomeNamespace from ...`, which will bundle the whole package.
 (But `import { xxx } from 'xxx'` will still work)

 ### CommonJS

 If you don't have a bundler to transform the package, you can still use it in cjs.
-The webpack will pick the `"main"` field in package.json which is pointing to the cjs version.
+The webpack will pick the `"main"` field in `package.json` which is pointing to the cjs version.

 It means you don't need to do anything in extra ideally.

 ### Electron Version

 Recommend to use the latest electron, so you don't need to setup babel with webpack 4.

-The dependency `got` use async generator in dist code.
-Therefore, the electron should at least support `async generator`.
-It requires electron have the minimum version of `v3.x` (node version `>= 10`).

 ## Getting Started